Hi everyone! 😀

 - And yes, that’s where the breed of cat Persian comes from.
 My beloved late cat Disco was a Persian, and in Iran Persian cats are known as Shirazi cat.

-- When I said that it’s only Iran flight where passengers would randomly call me to give me some pistachios, it’s actually not surprising as and are present in all facets of Iranian life.
+- When I said that it’s only Iran flight where passengers would randomly call me to give me some pistachios, it’s actually not surprising as pistachio nuts are intertwined with Iranian culture and are present in all facets of Iranian life.
 As to speak, giving me some pistachios is a way for Iranian people to try introducing their culture despite the language barrier between us.
 Isn’t that sweet?

 - In terms of geography, they share borders with at least ten countries.
 Those include Armenia, Azerbaijan, Turkmenistan, Afghanistan, Pakistan, Oman, UAE, Kuwait, Iraq and Turkey.